 Mary Todd Lincoln was staying at Robert Lincoln's house on Wabash when the Chicago Fire began on October 8, 1871.
 Robert's house was one block south and two blocks east of the burnt area.
-Robert was home with her, although he left to rush to his law office at 154 Lake Street, Chicago in the Marine Bank Building, which was destroyed by the fire, to try to save what he could (including some of his father's letters).
+He was home with his mom when the fire started.
+Robert ran out to his law office at 154 Lake Street, in the Marine Bank Building, to try to save what he could (including some of his father's letters).
 The law office was burnt to the ground.

 Because of all the smoke the neighborhood panicked and rushed to the lakefront to avoid the smoke and fire burning just a block away.
 It's unclear if Mary stayed at home or if she when with neighbors to the lakefront.
 Both Mary and Robert survived as did Roberts house.